 As with any IoT solution designed to operate at scale, a structured approach to device management is important.
 It's not enough just to connect your devices to the cloud, you need to keep your devices connected and healthy.
 Use the following IoT Central capabilities to manage your devices throughout the application life cycle:

-Built-in dashboards provide a customizable UI to monitor device health and telemetry.
 Start with a pre-built dashboard in an application template or create your own dashboards tailored to the needs of your operators.
 You can share dashboards with all users in your application, or keep them private.

 Rules and actions